veit/jupyter-tutorial/README.rst

     $ bin/python -m pip install -r docs/constraints.txt
     $ bin/sphinx-build -ab html docs/ docs/_build/

 #.
-PDF erstellen:
+Create a PDF:

-   Für die Erstellung von PDFs benötigt ihr weitere Pakete.
+   For the creation of a PDF file you need additional packages.

-   Für Debian/Ubuntu erhaltet ihr diese mit:
+   For Debian/Ubuntu you get this with:

    .. code-block:: console

     $ apt-get install texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended latexmk

-   oder für macOS mit:
+   or for macOS with:

    .. code-block:: console